PathfinderKay/Java-Projects/Java-Dungeons-and-Dragons/README.md

     o Number of weapons

-The program begins by offering you a first menu in which you can:
-   Create a Warrior (1): for this, he will ask for the appropriate information (Name, level
+The program begins by offering you a first menu in which you can: o Create a Warrior (1): for this, he will ask for the appropriate information (Name, level
       of life and Force of attack) to create this character, with the input via reading of the entries keyboard (Scanner class), Warrior information.
-(In this version, the Warriors will be stored in an array of Warriors).
-   List all existing Warriors (2)
-   Choose a Warrior (3) to add a Weapon or to display it.
-To ask for it
-      entering the Warrior number (table index.
-   Exit the program (0) (otherwise we loop on the menu)
+(In this version, the Warriors will be stored in an array of Warriors). o List all existing Warriors (2) o Choose a Warrior (3) to add a Weapon or to display it.
+To ask for it entering the Warrior number (table index. o Exit the program (0) (otherwise we loop on the menu)

 ## Dungeons-and-Dragons_V2